microsoft/msquic/docs/api/QUIC_CONNECTION_EVENT.md

 `Certificate`

 Pointer to a platform/TLS specific certificate.
 Valid only during the callback.
-Can be NULL on error.

 `DeferredErrorFlags`